 Newspaper and other forms of media can have a significant influence on public perception, including society’s attitude towards people with disabilities, including FASD.
 This group is often discriminated against, and stigmatized, because of the way the media stereotypes and criticizes those with FASD, and mothers who drink while they’re pregnant.
 The authors of this article looked at common themes among media articles about FASD.
+It is important to note that this study is one of two manuscripts based on this larger body of work, and results regarding other science- and health-oriented themes are presented elsewhere.

 Stereotypes and stigmatization in the media